 St Martin-in-the-Fields was given a Heritage Edition of the Saint John’s Bible by Saint John’s Abbey.
 The gift was made possible by the generosity of Dan and Katherine Whalen.
-Created in a series of seven volumes, the bible is used in services in Church and some of the volumes are on permanent display in the Foyer.
+Created in a series of seven volumes, the bible is used in services in Church.
 Prints from the Saint John’s Bible are on display in the Gallery and posters are available in the Shop.

 The Saint John’s Bible was commissioned in 1998 by the Roman Catholic Benedictine Monks of Saint John’s Abbey and University in Collegeville, Minnesota.
 It was created by a team of scribes, artists and craftspeople in a scriptorium in Monmouthshire under the artistic direction of Donald Jackson, one of the world’s foremost calligraphers and the scribe to HM Queen Elizabeth ll’s Crown Office and the House of Lords.
 Measuring more than two feet by three feet, the bible parallels that of its medieval predecessors, written on vellum, using quills, natural handmade inks, hand-ground pigments and gold leaf while incorporating modern themes, images and technology of the 21st century.
 The creation of the Bible continues the Benedictine tradition of copying and caring for sacred texts. www.saintjohnsbible.org

 In the Beginning by Mike Chapman, presented to St Martin-in-the-Fields in 1999